NU-DSS-The-Dapper-Squirrels/DSS-CPDP-The-Dapper-Squirrels/checkpoint-1/README.md

 ## Getting Started

-By executing the `src/analysis_questions.sql`, the data query will be processed.
+By executing the `src/analysis_questions.sql` inside postgresql console, the data query will be processed.
+You could also copy each query and paste in console.

 ## Our Questions